pirmd/govid/README.md

 using a simple browser.

-Compared to already existing full-features note-taking app, `govid` is really basic, build for a personal note taking perspective with no bells and whistles.
+Compared to already existing full-features note-taking app, `govid` is really basic, build for a personal note taking perspective with no bells nor whistles.
-It tries to offer an as quick and simple way to quickly take notes (open whatever browser you find, connect to your server pointing to the file you'll like to edit, authenticate, edit it).
+It tries to offer an "as quick and simple way" to quickly take notes (open whatever browser you find, connect to your server pointing to the file you'll like to edit, authenticate, edit it).